 You can always go straight to your customers and visitors for feedback.
 Try using a service like Google Surveys to find out what your visitors and customers like or don’t like about your site.

 So you should have a good grasp of the basics at this point.
 As you’ve probably guessed by now, increasing your conversion rate takes some serious work, time commitment and fine tuning.
-Throughout the process, you may want to consider working with developers, designers, copywriters and PPC experts to take some of the pressure off.
+Throughout the process, you may want to consider working with SEO Specialists, developers, designers, copywriters and PPC experts to take some of the pressure off.
 A little help in any of these areas can make the process feel much less intimidating or overwhelming.

 Good Luck!
 I hope this page helps you reel in all the leads your hard work deserves.